Saturday, October 28, 2017

 Claude Abron

-*Nudity is the clothing of gods.
-In official art the idealized bodies represent the Republic, Justice etc. and as cold abstractions, do not incite desire.
-There are no other examples of sensual nudes on buildings of the time, except, perhaps, for Carpeaux's lifelike female nude in the group La Danse on the Opéra's facade.
+In official art gods with their idealized bodies represent the Republic, Justice etc. and as cold abstractions do not incite desire.
+The other example of sensual nudes on buildings of the time is Carpeaux's realistic female reveler in The Dance, on the Opéra's facade.
+There are no more.

-That colonnade alludes to the ballerinas and highlights the void's immensity.
+The figures allude to the ballerinas and emphasize the void's immensity.

 Roland Halbe-Yatzer